djvill/APLS/doc/how-to-use/search-other-layers.md

 - Numeric
 - Timing-only

-More information about these data types is provided on the [Layer typology]({{ '/doc/layer-typology#data-type' | relative_url }}) documentation page, but for learning how to use the _search_ page it is most useful to simply know that these distinctions exist.
+More information about these data types is provided on the [Layer typology]({{ '/doc/layer-typology#data-type' | relative_url }}) documentation page, but for learning how to use the <span class="apls-page">Search</span> page it is most useful to simply know that these distinctions exist.

 While data type describes the *kinds* of annotation that different layers contain, notation systems are what those annotations actually *look like*.
 All layers have a <span class="keyterm">primary notation system</span> (with the exception of timing-only layers because their annotations don't have labels).